JEPSEN

 Phenomenon P0, or Dirty Write, occurs when one transaction writes over another transaction before that transaction has completed.
 Specifically, transaction Ti writes some version xi, and a different transaction Tj writes the next version of x.
 Then both transactions go on to commit, or abort, in any order.

-P0 was developed for databases with a totally ordered view of time.
+P0 is defined in terms of a total order of events.
 In a distributed system, this order may not meaningfully exist.

 Formally